 It is important to remember that transplanted hair does not grow instantaneously.
 The hair will appear more like stubble on the head immediately following the transplant.
 The transplanted hairs will initially grow for a few weeks and then enter the resting or telogen phase before falling out.
 A majority of patients lose most of their newly transplanted hair within 2 months.
-The transplanted hairs will essentially “reset” figuratively and start to grow again once they enter the anagen phase at about 2-3 months.
+The transplanted hairs will essentially “reset” and start to grow again once they enter the anagen phase at about 2-3 months.
 At this point, the transplanted hair will appear as thin, fine hair as they start their growth period.
 Over the next several months, the hair grows thicker and coarse.
 After 8 to12 months, the final results start to become visible.
-Since each patient heals at a different rate, the time necessary for the final result varies among patients.
+Since each patient heals at a different rate, the time necessary for the final results varies among patients.

 How much does ARTAS hair transplant cost?

 The cost of robotic hair restoration depends on a variety of factors with the most notable being the number of grafts harvested during the procedure.
 This number is dependent on the final results desired by the patient in terms of density.
 The price will be determined during the consultation appointment with the hair restoration physician.
 Learn more about how the surgery price is determined on our hair transplant cost page.

 Who is the best candidate for ARTAS FUE hair transplant?